 |P3, P4, P5||up to 10 GB|

 The Power BI Embedded A4 SKU is equal to the P1 SKU, A5 = P2 and A6 = P3.
-Note that publishing large models to A and EM SKUs might return errors that aren't specific to the model size limitation error in the shared capacity.
+Publishing large models to A and EM SKUs might return errors that aren't specific to the model size limitation error in the shared capacity.
 Refresh errors for large models in A and EM SKUs are likely to point to timeouts.

 Your .pbix files represent data in a highly compressed state.
 The data will likely expand when loaded in memory, and from there it may expand several more times during data refresh.

 Scheduled refresh of large datasets can take a long time and be resource-intensive.
 It's important to not schedule too many overlapping refreshes.
 It's recommended incremental refresh is configured, because it's faster, more reliable, and consumes fewer resources.

 The initial report load of large datasets can take a long time if it has been a while since the last time the dataset was used.
 A loading bar for longer-loading reports displays the load progress.

 While the per-query memory and time constraints are much higher in Premium capacity, it's recommended you use filters and slicers to limit visuals to display only what is necessary.